kalyd0s/swe-3313-fall-2025-team-04/technical-design/README.md

     | 3 | Jupiter | The first of the four outer planets.
 A gas giant with the iconic 'Great Red Spot'.                                           | 250.00 | jupiter.png | False |
     | 4 | Neptune | The last of the four outer planets and the most distant planet from the sun.
 An ice giant not visible to the naked eye.      | 180.00 | neptune.png | False |
 ## Authentication and Authorization Plan
+### Authentication
+- Users must have a valid username, email address, and password for website authentication and account creation
+- Our SQL databases will demand unique usernames to prevent duplicacy
+- Users must enter their email/username and password into the login page.
+- The server performs authentication by validating these credentials with the SQL(SQLite) database using Flask

+#### Forgotten Username
+- The system will provide a “Forgot Username” option on the login page
+- The user must enter their email address associated with their account
+- The server will verify the email with the SQL database

+#### Forgotten Password
+- The system will provide a “Forgot Password” option on the login page
+- The authenticated user will enter the username or email associated with their account
+- If the account exists, Flask will create a password reset prompt and send the user a link via email
+- If the username/email is not accurate, then it will display an error message
+#### User Role Retrieval
+- Once the user's identity is confirmed, Flask will retrieve the is_admin boolean from the database to determine whether the user is a regular User or an Administrator
+- Administrators do not have a second login page because they are Users
+####Section Management
+- After authentication succeeds, Flask stores the authenticated user role (“User” or “ADMIN”) in the active session
+- All authentication related data (email, username, password hash and is_admin) will be stored and retrieved from the SQL databases
+- When the user selects the logout option, Flask will clear all session data associated with the authenticated user.
+- The session variables storing user identity (username, email, and the authorization roles “USER” or “ADMIN”) are removed
+- After the session clears, the user will be redirected to the login page
+#### Security
+- SQL injection attacks are prevented by using input validation and parameterized queries.
+All input needs to be in the expected format.
+### Authorization

+- Admins will have the same capabilities as users
+- Admins have other tasks besides users' tasks:
+  - View sales history
+  - Export sales report to CSV files
+#### Access Restrictions

+- Regular users will not be authorized to access admin pages
+- If a regular user attempts to access an unauthorized page:
+- The request will be blocked
+- The user is redirected to a 404 Not Found page
+#### Session Validation
+- If the session is invalid or expired, the system will force the user to re-authenticate before authorization continues
+Unauthorized access attempts will be flagged for monitoring purposes
 ## Coding Style Guide

 ## Technical Design Presentation